revaturelabs/interviewquestions/InterviewSpecificQuestions/BigData/Bigdata.md

 ---

-132. Can you give a detailed overview about the Big Data being generated by Facebook?
+132.Can you give a detailed overview about the Big Data being generated by Facebook?

 ![Easy](https://raw.githubusercontent.com/revaturelabs/interviewquestions/aef8eff919a3b083089641381ed9a9101ed21fba/ComplexityTags/simple%20(2).svg)

 <details markdown="1"><summary> Show Answer </summary>

-In fakebook’s data  with mounds of information.
-Every 60 seconds, 136,000(approx.) photos are uploaded, 510,000 (approx.) comments are posted, and 293,000 (approx.) status updates are posted.
-Facebook generates 4 petabytes of data per day — that's a million gigabytes.
+In fakebook’s data  with mounds of information.Every 60 seconds, 136,000(approx.) photos are uploaded, 510,000 (approx.) comments are posted, and 293,000 (approx.) status updates are posted.Facebook generates 4 petabytes of data per day — that's a million gigabytes.

 </details>